Woman recounts how bear ‘ripped this whole side of my face off’

 “I just said, 'Now what?'"
 Rogers said of when she saw the bear.
 “And he joined me.
 He sat right next to me,” she said of the moments before the attack.

 “And he kept going like this,” she said, imitating the gesture of the bear rocking its head left and right.
-“And I don’t why he was doing that.
-I think probably we was nervous."
+“And I don’t know why he was doing that.
+I think probably he was nervous."

 The bear swiped at Rogers’s face, cutting her cheek, jaw, and scalp and fractured her neck, WMUR reported.
 She also lost her left eye, according to WMUR.